dnguyenv/duyhard-oauth/README.md

 1. Visit https://developer.yahoo.com/apps/
 2. Create an application
-3. For redirect url use the URL from the yahoo authentication in your firebase console.
+3. For redirect URL use the URL from the yahoo authentication in your firebase console.
 It will look something like this
 ![Redirect Example](images/redir.JPG)

 4. Give the app the following permission